openenergysolutions/openfmb.docs/docs/adapter/native-plugins/mqtt.md

 # MQTT

-[MQTT](http://mqtt.org/) is a lightweight m2m pub/sub messaging protocol mainly
+[MQTT](http://mqtt.org/) is a lightweight M2M pub/sub messaging protocol mainly
 used for IoT communication.

-The protocol uses a topic structure delimited by forward slahses `/`.
-OpenFMB topics names conform to the pattern:
+The protocol uses a topic structure delimited by forward slashes `/`.
+OpenFMB topics names conform to the following pattern:

 ```
 openfmb/<module name>/<profile name>/<subject name>